MatrixManAtYrService/HelloWorld-cpprestsdk/README.md

 # HelloWorld-cpprestsdk
 Cross platform hello world using microsoft's cpprestsdk

+Caution: this repo is unmaintained.
+It was created as part of evaluating cpprestsdk, but we ultimately ended up using [Simple Web Server](https://github.com/eidheim/Simple-Web-Server) instead.

 ## Building the project

 Requires Boost and CMake.
 See [this page](https://github.com/MatrixManAtYrService/HelloWorld-sqlite/blob/master/dependency.md) for instructions.
 Ignore the part about SQlite.